vasconcedu/vasconcedu.github.io/index.markdown

 I'm a common man who's a Catholic and a husband.
 I work for a tech company as a senior mobile security engineer.

-The professional side of this blog is about security engineering, programming, Android application security and reverse engineering.
+The professional side of this blog is about security engineering, programming, mobile application security and reverse engineering.

 I absolutely love building stuff, especially when I can literally get my hands dirty.
-Apart from building and sometimes reversing software, I also enjoy carrying out electronics and woodworking projects, reading and camping.
+Apart from building and sometimes reversing software, I also enjoy carrying out electronics and woodworking projects, reading, exercising and camping.
 The personal side of this blog is about all that stuff.